 A host of short-lived Maiden line-ups followed, as the band searched for a second guitar player.
 As they got closer to recording their first album in late 1979, it became important to get the position filled.
-At this point, the inevitable happened – they asked Adrian Smith to join.
+At this point, the inevitable happened: They asked Adrian Smith to join.

-He eventually declined, something Harris understood perfectly.
+He eventually declined, telling Harris that, “I was happy singing, playing and writing our own stuff.”
+Harris understood perfectly.
 “I suppose it was a bit like me with Maiden,” said the bassist.
 “It was his band, and he rightly wanted to stick with it and see if he could make it happen.”

 It looked like Smith had missed the boat…